Prototypical Few-Shot Medical Image Semantic Segmentation with Background Fusion: Methodology

 \subsection{Overview}

-In this paper, we present {\shortmodelname} based on the famous self-supervised framework SSL-ALPNet~\cite{ouyang2022self}.
+In this paper, without loss of generality, we present {\shortmodelname} based on the famous self-supervised framework SSL-ALPNet~\citep{ouyang2022self}.
 As depicted in Fig.~\ref{fig:fw} (a), the segmentation pipeline follows (1) Feature extraction $f(\cdot)$, (2) prototypes generation plugged with {\shortmodelname} consisting of the FeaC and HiCA modules, and (3) segmentation with cosine similarity.

 Specifically, suppose that the support and query images are denoted by $I_s$ and $I_q$, respectively.
 The segmentation begins with feature extraction $F_s=f_{\theta}(I_s)$ and $F_q=f_{\theta}(I_q)$ ($\theta$ is the model parameters), followed by the similarity calibration module FeaC, which fuses $F_s$ and $F_q$ to $\hat{F}_s$.
 Subsequently, the generation of foreground prototype $P_f$ is the same as SSL-ALPNet.
 That is, the foreground representation is achieved by the adaptive local representation method, while the foreground trimming is implemented using Masking Average Pooling with support masking label $M_s$.
 At the same time, HiCA produces a background-fused feature map $\widetilde{F}_s$, replacing the previous background representation based on the Average Pooling operation.
 The background trimming tailors $P_b$ from $\widetilde{F}_s$ using the background zone in $M_s$, the same as SSL-ALPNet.
 Finally, we obtain the query prediction of segmentation by calculating cosine similarity between $F_q$ and generated prototypes $\{P_f, P_b\}$ in a convolutional way.
 The details of FeaC and HiCA are presented below.